 Those that overdraw from their company

 Many limited company contractors may draw out too much from their company in real life.
-Please note that as a limited company contractor when you do this, the result will be that your company is short of its tax liabilities.
-Therefore, such shortages which may result in my company cannot pay its taxes could include:
+Therefore, as a limited company contractor when you do this, the result will be that your company is short of its tax liabilities.
+Certainly, such shortages which may result in my company cannot pay its taxes could include:

 - The business cannot pay Corporation Tax arrears from the previous year or years.